ghorn/casadi-bindings/README.md

 haskell bindings to the CasADi algorithmic differentiation and optimal control library

-A hackage release is immenent.
-If you're impatient, here are the Debian/Ubuntu instructions:
+# Debian/Ubuntu instructions

-- Install casadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.
+- Install libcasadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.
+(Get the version corresponding to the current casadi-bindings version, for example casadi-bindings-1.8.0.0 is libcasadi 1.8.0)

+- `cabal update; cabal install casadi-bindings`

+These wrappers are generated using:

-- clone this repo and `cd wrappers`
+- `cd wrappers`

 - `make gen`

-- `cabal install`

-After the hackage release, the instructions will be:

-- Install casadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.

-- `cabal update; cabal install casadi-bindings`
+I have managed to get this working on OSX, but it requires hacking the .cabal file and changing dependencies.
+This is totally unsupported and unrecommended for now.